spoonapps/docs/doc/reference/spoon_scripts/instructions/from.md

 ```
 from <image 1> <image 2>

-# start container with git and node
+# Start container with git and node
 from spoonbrew/git spoonbrew/node
 ```